Will My Hair Fall Out After Gastric Bypass Surgery?

 Find Out More

-If you are concerned about losing hair after gastric bypass surgery, you can get in touch with us at 310.577.5540.
+If you are concerned about losing hair after gastric bypass surgery, you can get in touch with us.
 We will be happy to help you with any questions you may have.
-You can also schedule a consultation at our office in the Marina Del Rey Hospital, near the ocean southwest of downtown Los Angeles.
+You can also schedule a consultation at our office in the Marina del Rey Hospital, near the ocean southwest of downtown Los Angeles.